remko/be-non-apple/README.md

 ## TODO

 - Make some kind of icon for it, preferably different than the default Belgian flag from Mac OS X.

+## Acknowledgements

+Thanks to Daniel Szmulewicz for providing the IBM keyboard layout.